Shalu-star/sre2-digantara-assessment/README.md

 - Reverse proxy routing via Nginx
 - SSO login using Authelia as the identity provider
 - Fully containerized using Docker Compose
+- Successful login and access to Grafana dashboard
+- Gitea protected by Authelia and redirected to Explore page after login

 ---